 Public domain cartoon characters are one of my favorite rabbit holes.
 Every January, a fresh batch of old cartoons loses copyright protection and becomes free for anyone to use.

-Here is the short version.
-In the United States, these old cartoons get 95 years of copyright protection.
-After that, the work enters the public domain and anyone can use it without asking permission or paying a fee.
+In the US, these old cartoons get 95 years of copyright protection.
+After that, the work enters the public domain and anyone can use it.
 No license, no lawyers, no royalties.

-This is the part people get wrong, so read this before you reuse any character.
+Here is the part people get wrong, so read this before you reuse anything.

-It is the original version that goes free, not the version you picture in your head today.
+Only the original version goes free, not the version in your head today.
 Take Mickey Mouse.
-Only the 1928 Steamboat Willie Mickey is public domain.
-That is the rougher, black-and-white mouse with pie-eyes and no gloves.
-The polished modern Mickey, with his red shorts and white gloves and rounded look, is still under copyright and will be for years.
+Only the 1928 Steamboat Willie Mickey is public domain, the rough black-and-white mouse with pie-eyes and no gloves.
+The polished modern Mickey in red shorts and white gloves is still under copyright.

 Fairy tales trip people up the same way.
-Cinderella, Snow White, and Alice in Wonderland are old stories that have been free for a very long time.
-But Disney’s movie versions are not.
-You can write your own Cinderella story all day long.
+Cinderella, Snow White, and Alice have been free as stories for ages, but Disney’s movie versions are not.
+You can write your own Cinderella all day.

-You cannot copy Disney’s 1950 Cinderella design.
-There is a fun irony here, since Disney built its early empire on free public domain fairy tales, then fought hard to keep its own versions locked up.
+You cannot copy Disney’s 1950 design.
+There is a fun irony there, since Disney built its early empire on free fairy tales, then fought hard to lock up its own versions.

-Then there is trademark, which is a separate thing from copyright.
-Even after copyright ends, a company can still hold a trademark on a character’s name and logo.
-That can stop you from selling merch that looks like it came from them.
-Disney still guards the modern Mickey as a brand, and that protection has no expiration date.
+Then there is trademark, which is separate from copyright.
+Even after copyright ends, a company can keep a trademark on a character’s name and logo, which can stop you from selling lookalike merch.

 - Bugs Bunny first showed up in 1940, so he is not free until the 2030s.